NHS staff, patients and the local community all have key roles to play in the NHS Forest project.

-The NHS Forest is an exciting national project coordinated by the Centre for Sustainable Healthcare.
-The project’s central aims are:
+The NHS Forest is a project coordinated by the Centre for Sustainable Healthcare.
+Funded by charitable trusts and corporate and individual sponsorship, the project’s central aims are to:

-- Improving health of staff, patients and communities through increasing access to green space on or near to NHS land.
+and communities by increasing access to green space on or near to NHS land

-- Encouraging greater social cohesion between NHS sites and the local community.
+- encourage greater social cohesion between NHS sites and the local communities around them

 - spark projects that bring together professionals and volunteers to use new and existing woodland for art, food crops, reflection and exercise, and to encourage biodiversity

 - highlight innovative ideas to encourage the use of gardens and other green space for therapeutic purposes.

 - Setting up Green Health Routes

 - Compiling an evidence base for the impact of nature on health